etiktin/generate-evb/README.md

 and after, so you will see what options need changing.
 Then you can go back to the templates copy and change them accordingly.

-To make `generateEvb` use the updated templates just pass it the optional *templatePath* object.
+To make `generateEvb` use the updated templates just pass it the optional *options.templatePath* object.
 We will use the default templates for any missing template, so you don't have to replace all of them.
 For example if you want to cancel the default file compression, you can copy the `project-template.xml` and set the `CompressFiles` value to `false`.
-Then in your call to `generateEvb` you can pass `{project: 'project-no-compression-template.xml'}` as the *templatePath* parameter.
+Then in your call to `generateEvb` you can pass `{project: 'project-no-compression-template.xml'}` as the *options.templatePath* parameter.

 ## Alternatives